Working Together to Make a Difference: The Oatmeal Project

 Scott Shiels, Generous Donor

 I contacted Scott Shiels, Procurement Manager at Grain Millers Inc, in Yorkton, Saskatchewan.
 Grain Millers is a milling company that processes oats and other grains and sells them to various food manufacturers, bakeries, and retailers.
 These companies then make products like oat milk, granola bars, and of course, oatmeal.
-I have a personal connection with Scott because he is my neighbor and our farm, Dreger Ag, grows oats.
+I have a personal connection with Scott because he is my neighbour and our farm, Dreger Ag, grows oats.
 Scott's team buys some of our oats and turns them into delicious products.

 I shared the story of the school in La Loche with Scott.
-He was very moved by the situation and said he would see what he could do since we both know oatmeal is a healthy and filling breakfast option that can provide the children with energy and fiber.
+He was very moved by the situation and said he would see what he could do since we both know oatmeal is a healthy and filling breakfast option that can provide the children with energy and fibre.
 He asked me how much oatmeal I needed, and I said as much as possible.
 He said he would get back to me soon.

 Well, two weeks later, he called and said he had oatmeal for me.
 Great, I thought, I can take a few bags up in my car.
 No, Scott said, he had a PALLET OF OATMEAL.
 2000 lbs.
 I was speechless.
 He said it was a donation from Grain Millers as part of their corporate social responsibility program.
 They were happy to help a community in need and support a good cause.
 I was overwhelmed by his generosity and kindness.